Westboro Baptist Church: Barack Obama conspiracy theories

 Margie Phelps, daughter of Fred Phelps and attorney for WBC, said in an interview with Fox News that Barack Obama would "absolutely" be going to Hell and that he was "most likely the Beast spoken of in the Revelation."
 She also said Obama's presidency was a sign of the Apocalypse.
 On January 20, 2013, picketers of the Westboro Baptist Church protested Obama's second inauguration.
 The protesters had a legal permit and used signs with homophobic messages as well as referring to Obama as the Antichrist.

 Structure and picketing

 WBC consists primarily of members of Fred Phelps's extended family.
-According to Forbes, it has roughly 70 members as of 2016, having previously had 80 members in 2011.
+According to Forbes, it had roughly 70 members as of 2016, having previously had 80 members in 2011.
 In her book on Westboro Baptists, religious studies scholar Rebecca Barrett-Fox describes their identification with Primitive Baptists.
 Members attend a weekly service and believe in a theology of predestination which includes believing all disasters and catastrophes come from the hand of God.
 Members follow the organization's 'literal' interpretation of the Bible which informs their attitudes towards homosexuality and towards Judaism.
 The religious justification for active political hate speech has led to much controversy.